Self-Scheduling Rules and Guidelines for Fall Core Season

 • “Advanced Referee” (and referees that have taken and passed the Advanced Referee course) are qualified to center referee at 14U and below.

-“HEY, I was at a game, a ref didn’t show, so I filled in for that slot !!!”
+“HEY, I was at a game, a ref didn’t show, I had my referee uniform with me (and on), so I filled in for that slot !!!”

-If you end up substituting for a no-show ref, make sure that you legibly print your name on the game card of the match.
+If you are fully dressed in referee uniform, and end up substituting for a no-show ref, make sure that you legibly print your name on the game card of the match.
 (We do not have game cards in 5U, 6U, and 7U however–but thanks so much for helping out!).
 You can get credit for the match by going to the Referee Credit for Past Games link on the “Points Program” page under the “Referees” tab, and fill out the form to request credit for the match.

 Play-Offs: